Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 ![](/images/new-foe/new-foe/Mickey.jpg){: width="600" height="600")}

 As a result, I headed to [AnyRun][link2] in order to fetch the RAT that I now needed to unpack.
-After running strings on the executable for good mesure, I cloned the [python-exe-unpacker][link3] and unpacked the file:
+After running strings on the executable for good measure, I cloned the [python-exe-unpacker][link3] and unpacked the file:
 {% highlight bash%}
 root@ubuntu:/opt/python-exe-unpacker$ sudo python python_exe_unpack.py -i prc.bin
 [*] On Python 3.6